Padang West Sumatra, Indonesia Travel Guide

 West Sumatra features national parks, like the vast Kerinci Seblat National Park.

-Waste management presents a significant challenge within Indonesia; littering remains common.
+Waste management poses a significant challenge in Indonesia; littering remains common.

 Water supplies are numerous due to high rainfall.
 Responsible use is always encouraged.